liquibase/liquibase-contribute-site/docs/code/get-started/env-setup.md

 Run `mvn clean install` which compiles Liquibase, runs the tests, and creates the jar/tar.gz packages.

-You can tell the build worked successfully, if you see something like:
+You can tell the build worked successfully if you see something like:

 ```
 [INFO] ------------------------------------------------------------------------